 The practice had a system in place to schedule enough time to assess and meet patients' dental needs.
 There were set appointment times for routine check-ups and more minor treatments.
-The dentists could also decide on the length of time needed for their patient's consultation and treatment, particularly in relation to more complex treatment plans.
+The dentists could also decide on the length of time needed for their patient's consultation and treatment.
 The feedback we received from patients indicated that they felt they had enough time with the dentist and were not rushed.